Bucks County, Pennsylvania

-Bucks County is a county in the Commonwealth of Pennsylvania.
+Bucks County is in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 646,538, making it the fourth-most populous county in Pennsylvania.
 Its county seat is Doylestown.
 The county is named after the English county of Buckinghamshire.

-Bucks County is part of the northern boundary of the Philadelphia–Camden–Wilmington, PA–NJ–DE–MD Metropolitan Statistical Area, more commonly known as the Delaware Valley.
-The county borders Philadelphia, the nation's sixth-largest city, to its southwest and the U.S. state of New Jersey to its east.
+The county is part of the Southeast region of the commonwealth.

+The county represents the northern boundary of the Philadelphia–Camden–Wilmington, PA–NJ–DE–MD metropolitan statistical area.

+To its southwest, Bucks County borders Montgomery County and Philadelphia, the nation's sixth-largest city.
+To its east, the county borders the Delaware River and U.S. state of New Jersey.
+To its north, the county borders Lehigh and Northampton counties in the state's Lehigh Valley region.
+The county is approximately 30 mi southeast of Allentown, the state's third-largest city, and 40 mi north of Philadelphia, the state's largest city.

 History

 Founding

 Bucks County is one of the three original counties created by colonial proprietor William Penn in 1682.
-Penn named the county after Buckinghamshire, the county in which he lived in England.
-He built a country estate, Pennsbury Manor, in Falls Township, Bucks County.
+Penn named the county after Buckinghamshire, the county in which he lived in England; "Bucks." is the traditional abbreviation for the English county, which became the actual name of the Pennsylvania one.
+He built a country estate, Pennsbury Manor, in Falls Township in present-day Bucks County.

-Some places in Bucks County were named after locations in Buckinghamshire, including Buckingham and Buckingham Township, named after the former county town of Buckinghamshire; Chalfont, named after Chalfont St Giles, the parish home of William Penn's first wife and the location of the Jordans Quaker Meeting House, where Penn is buried; Solebury Township, named after Soulbury, England; and Wycombe, named after the town of High Wycombe.
+Some places in Bucks County were named after locations in Buckinghamshire, including Buckingham and Buckingham Township, named after the former county town of Buckinghamshire; Chalfont, named after Chalfont St Giles, the parish home of William Penn's first wife and the location of the Jordans Quaker Meeting House, where Penn is buried; Solebury, named after Soulbury, England; and Wycombe, named after the town of High Wycombe.

 Bucks County was originally much larger than it is today.
 Northampton County was formed in 1752 from part of Bucks County, and Lehigh County was formed in 1812 from part of Northampton County.

-American War of Independence
+American Revolutionary War

-General George Washington and his troops camped in Bucks County as they prepared to cross the Delaware River to take Trenton, New Jersey, by surprise on the morning of December 26, 1776.
-Their successful attack on Britain's Hessian forces was a turning point in the American War of Independence.
+General George Washington and his troops camped in Bucks County as they prepared to cross the Delaware River to take Trenton, New Jersey by surprise on the morning of December 26, 1776.
+Their successful attack on Britain's Hessian forces was a turning point in the American Revolutionary War.
 The town of Washington Crossing, Pennsylvania and Washington Crossing Historic Park were named to commemorate the event.